Soil & Water Testing

 Figure 2.
 Remove grass thatch or mulch before sampling.

 Figure 3.
 Soil sampling with a trowel.

 Samples should be air dried overnight.
 Dry samples on a flat surface lined with clean white paper.
 Take care to avoid contamination.
 After drying, transfer the sample to the soil sample bag and bring it to your local extension office.
-Your extension office will send samples to:

 Public and municipal water supplies are routinely tested and must meet standards established by the Environmental Protection Agency (EPA).
 Therefore, these sources usually do not need to be tested unless inhouse contamination is suspected.
 However, only YOU are responsible for the safety of your well water.

 When you pour yourself a glass of water to drink, it may appear clean, taste good, and you may expect it to be safe.
 However, many sources of water we assume are safe may contain dissolved minerals, organic compounds or even live organisms at harmful concentrations.
 Contaminated water used for drinking and cooking may affect your health.
 Also, high concentrations of certain minerals in your water can result in quality issues such as unpleasant taste and odors or staining of bathroom fixtures and/or laundry.

 The cost for the basic test is $25.00.
 Please contact our office for more information about what is included in the basic test and your options for more extensive testing.